aritchie/blog/input/posts/shiny20.md

 With that being said, I also didn't want to write new providers to plugin into Shiny.
 There was an easy answer to this problem - Use Microsoft.Extensions.Logging - the exact same library used by ASP.NET Core devs!
 It is a fantastical abstraction to build on and support DI out of the gate!
 The only thing that was missing was logging providers for AppCenter & Firebase - so I've added the following libs to Shiny

-<?# NugetShield "Shiny.Logging.Firebase" "label" /?>
+<?# NugetShield "Shiny.Logging.Firebase" "Shiny.Logging.Firebase" /?>
-<?# NugetShield "Shiny.Logging.AppCenter" "label" /?>
+<?# NugetShield "Shiny.Logging.AppCenter" "Shiny.Logging.AppCenter" /?>

 Wiring providers up is also almost just like ASP.NET Core.
 In your Shiny startup file: